ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - Transport mobility
 The record protocol can be signaled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation.
-Protocols: QUIC, MinimalT, CurveCP, ESP
+Protocols: QUIC, MinimalT, CurveCP, ESP, WireGuard (roaming)

 # IANA Considerations